Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-This was the last recording session for a Beatles album and the last session with the contribution from one Beatle.
-On this day, Phil Spector supervised the recording of orchestral and choral overdubs for three songs, “Across The Universe“, “The Long And Winding Road” and “I Me Mine“.
+This day marked the final recording session for a Beatles album — and the last to feature the contribution of a Beatle.
+Under the supervision of producer Phil Spector, orchestral and choral overdubs were recorded for three songs: “Across The Universe“, “The Long And Winding Road” and “I Me Mine“.

 Ringo Starr was present to play the drums on each song, alongside the orchestra.